It’s not surprising that many people think the quote “Spare the rod and spoil the child” comes from the Bible.

 She does.
 But then Hudibras reneges on his promise, a betrayal that sets up the plot of Part III of the poem, in which Hudibras gets his final comeuppance.

 Samuel Butler was almost certainly thinking of the Biblical verses about rods and children when he wrote his own famous line about them.

-And, on the surface, his words “spare the rod and spoil the child” may seem to have a meaning similar to the Bible verses — i.e., parents should discipline their children with physical punishment if they want them to turn out “right” and keep them from becoming spoiled brats or worse.
+When read or heard out of context, it may seem like Butler’s “spare the rod and spoil the child” quote has a meaning similar to the Bible verses — i.e., parents should discipline their children with physical punishment if they want them to turn out “right” and keep them from becoming spoiled brats or worse.

-However, what Butler implied in between the lines of his satiric verse is believed to be more bawdy than Biblical.
+But what Butler implied in between the lines of his satiric verse is a bit more bawdy than Biblical.

-One theory is that it’s a nudge-nudge-wink-wink comment on how to “spoil” and thus prevent a pregnancy.
+Another theory is that it’s a reference to an old bit of sexual folklore about how to “spoil” — and thus prevent — a woman from becoming pregnant.

 One thing is certain: what Samuel Butler was talking about in that part of his poem Hudibras is a bit different than what the pious authors of the Book of Proverbs had in mind.

 * * * * * * * * * *